Veterinary Clinical Studies - New Bolton Center (VCSN)

 VCSN 6320 Diseases & Management of Sheep & Goats

 This course is an introduction to small ruminant medicine and surgery.
 Flock and herd health programs involve control of infectious, parasitic, reproductive and metabolic disorders and provision of proper housing, feeding and reproductive management systems.
 Prevalent diseases and management systems of the Eastern U.S. will receive emphasis.
+This course is open to 3rd and 4th year students but if students are planning on taking this class, it is recommended that they take it during their 3rd year.
+This course is a prerequisite for VCSN 8775 Food Animal Medicine and Surgery.

 3 Credit Hours